Christopher-Mee/MovieTorrentListParser/README.md

 Known issues

 4K is not parsed, leaving resolution field empty.
+(Forked dependency has some regressions in output, reverting back to original will fix issue)